DandinPower/112-1-PP-Final/readme.md

 4. OpenMP + memory efficient implementation by [Leo](https://github.com/leo27945875)
 5. std::thread implementation by [Frankie](https://github.com/frankie699) and [DandinPower](https://github.com/DandinPower)

-in most of the implementation, the OpenMP + memory efficient implementation is the fastest one and also the most memory efficient one.
-You can check the benchmark result after you run the benchmark scripts, or you can check our benchmark result in the logs folder.
+The OpenMP + memory efficient implementation is the most memory efficient one.
+For the fastest implementation, we can find in different scenarios, the std::thread, openmp, and openmp + memory efficient all have their advantages.
+You can check the benchmark result in the logs folder.

 Our Evaluation platform is: